Nexalyze/Nexalyze.github.io/_pages/about.md

 I'm an explorer in the realms of Artificial Intelligence and Machine Learning, currently navigating my undergrad journey at [MSIT](https://www.linkedin.com/school/meghnadsahainstituteoftechnology/).
 My fascination with technology started early, inspired by the magic of movies like _Iron Man_, and now I’m on a mission to turn that inspiration into innovation.

-I am embracing the concept of [learning in public](https://www.swyx.io/learn-in-public), sharing my adventures in AI and ML on [X/Twitter](https://X.com/sourize_).
+I am embracing the concept of [learning in public](https://www.swyx.io/learn-in-public), sharing my adventures in AIML and other stuffs on [X/Twitter](https://X.com/sourize_) & [My Blog Posts](/year-archive/).
 Whether it’s building a predictive model, crafting a game, or diving into a hackathon, I’m always up for a challenge.
 This year, I'm excited to participate in [SIH-2024](/posts/2024/09/SIH2024/), where new projects and fresh experiences await!

 Curious about what I’ve been up to?
 Check out my projects on [Github](https://github.com/sourize?tab=repositories), and if something sparks your interest, let’s [connect!](https://x.com/sourize_) I'm always eager to chat, collaborate, or just share ideas.